JeremyG956/ProjectProposal/README.md

 1. Feasibility Report: A comprehensive assessment of the project's viability, considering technical, economic, operational, and scheduling aspects.
 2. Formal Project Proposal: A detailed proposal outlining the project's scope, objectives, expected outcomes, resource requirements, and estimated timeline.
 3. Work Breakdown Structures: A structured breakdown of tasks and activities, providing a clear schedule and project roadmap.
+4. Staffing Plan: a detailed explanation of who will be performing what work.
+5. Request for Quote: a document outlining the cost of labor per department that aids in delivering a budget with greater predictability.
-4. Event Response Map: A visual representation of potential events and their corresponding responses within the system, enabling proactive planning for system behavior.
+6. Event Response Map: A visual representation of potential events and their corresponding responses within the system, enabling proactive planning for system behavior.
-5. Context Diagrams: Utilizing an outside-in approach, context diagrams will highlight interactions and actions taken by users and the system, capturing the overall system complexity.
+7. Context Diagrams: Utilizing an outside-in approach, context diagrams will highlight interactions and actions taken by users and the system, capturing the overall system complexity.
-6. Data Flow Diagrams: Visual representations of data movement and processing within the system, facilitating a comprehensive understanding of information flows.
+8. Data Flow Diagrams: Visual representations of data movement and processing within the system, facilitating a comprehensive understanding of information flows.

 After a thorough evaluation of the project, a project development methodology will be determined given the time frame for the project and the amount of resources available.